Enhanced N=8 Supersymmetry of ABJM Theory on R(8) and R(8)/Z(2)

 -3cm \rightline{SNUST-090601} 0.5cm

-0.3cm {The ABJM theory refers to superconformal Chern-Simons-matter theory with product gauge group $U_L \times U_R$ and level $+k, -k$, respectively.
+0.3cm {The ABJM theory we will study in this paper refers to superconformal Chern-Simons-matter theory with product gauge group $U(N) \times U(M)$ and levels $+k, -k$, respectively.
 The theory is a candidate for worldvolume dynamics of M2-branes sitting at $\mathbb{C}^4/\mathbb{Z}_k$.
-By utilizing monopole operators, we prove that ABJM theory gets enhanced $\N=8$ supersymmetry and SO(8) R-symmetry at Chern-Simons levels $k=1,2$.
-We first show that the ABJM Lagrangian can be written in a manifestly SO(8) invariant form up to certain extra terms.
+By utilizing monopole operators, we prove that ABJM theory exhibits enhanced $\N=8$ supersymmetry and SO(8) R-symmetry at Chern-Simons levels $k=1,2$.
+We first show that the ABJM Lagrangian can be written in manifestly SO(8) invariant form up to certain extra terms.
 We then show that upon integrating out Chern-Simons gauge fields these extra terms vanish precisely at levels $k=1,2$.
 Utilizing monopole operators at these levels, we identify new ${\cal N}=2$ supersymmetry.
 We demonstrate that they combine with the manifest ${\cal N}=6$ supersymmetry to close on-shell on ${\cal N}=8$ supersymmetry.
 We finally show that the ABJM scalar potential is SO(8) invariant.}

 4pt \eject